 Agencies that specialize in behavioral health will be required to demonstrate their capacity to serve populations with both mental health and SUD needs as soon as possible, if that capacity is not already in place.
 The organization must offer an array of services that are aligned with the needs of the target population(s) in North Carolina.
-The Department has a general expectation that each organization will be able to show at least a two-year history of providing services to the
+The Department has a general expectation that each organization will be able to show at least a two-year history of providing services to the Tailored Plan population in North Carolina.
+However, the Department encourages organizations to build new capacity for Tailored Care Management as it rolls out.

 &lt;sup>33 The Department will certify AMH+ practices at the practice site level, in alignment with the current AMH certification process.
 The Department will certify CMAs at the level of the entire organization.
 However, if a potential CMA spans multiple Tailored Plan regions, the Department will certify the organization at the level of each region.
 Organizations with the behavioral health specialty designation will not be required to provide both mental health and SUD services, but will be required to demonstrate expertise to provide Tailored Care Management for individuals with mental health and SUD needs.